 Zumwalt: The Life and Times of Admiral Elmo Russell “Bud” Zumwalt, Jr, Dr. Berman’s most recent work, published by Harper Collins, is a biography of Adm.
 Elmo Zumwalt, Jr., a naval commander who initiated sweeping reforms that modernized the fleet and challenged institutional racism in the 1970’s.

-Starting in September 2014, Zumwalt is also available in a paperback format.
+Zumwalt is also available in a paperback format.

 Approaching Democracy, 8th Edition addresses the evolving nature of the American experiment in democratic government.
 It teaches students the theory and basics of American political science and the nation’s political history.
 It provides the critical thinking skills needed to analyze these evolving relationships.